kaan2463/dictionary/README.md

 ## DONE
 - Header files are added.
 - An example TCP server code is added.

-## TODO
-- Makefile will be added
+- Makefile is added
-- Socket codes will be arranged.
+- Socket codes is arranged.
-- Thread scructure will be apply to response each request in an thread
+- Thread scructure is applied to response each request in an thread